Sarri fires back at critics over lack of trophies in Italy | Goal.com

 “I get annoyed when they say, ‘In Italy, he has won nothing’,” said Sarri.
 “I earned eight promotions from one division to another, and I achieved them all on the pitch.”

-Ahead of the meeting his former club Napoli in Rome, Sarri has praised his opposite number Gennaro Gattuso while urging his Juventus players to turn their fine season into something "concrete".
+Ahead of the meeting with his former club Napoli in Rome, Sarri has praised his opposite number Gennaro Gattuso, while urging his Juventus players to turn their fine season into something "concrete".

 Sarri is under no illusions over the quality of Napoli, now led by Gattuso after he coached them between 2015 and 2018.

-The Partenopei have only lost once in 10 matches and are bidding to win their first trophy since 2014, while Juve are top of Serie A and still in the Champions League as they target multiple trophies.
+The Partenopei have only lost once in 10 matches and are bidding to win their first piece of silverware since 2014, while Juve are top of Serie A and still in the Champions League as they target multiple trophies.

 "Napoli are a difficult team to face," Sarri said.